SkylineCommunications/dataminer-docs/connector-help/connector_help/iDirect_Multihub_Manager.md

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Configuration of the managed iDirect elements

-After a new element has been created using this driver, the iDirect hub elements that must be managed need to be selected.
+After a new element has been created using this connector, the iDirect hub elements that must be managed need to be selected.

 To do so:

 1. Go to the **iDirect Elements** page.
-2. Click the **Refresh Elements** button to refresh the list of iDirect elements.
+1. Click the **Refresh Elements** button to refresh the list of iDirect elements.
-3. Use the drop-down list to select the element.
-All elements using the driver "iDirect Platform" will be shown.
+1. Use the drop-down list to select the element.
+All elements using the connector "iDirect Platform" will be shown.
-4. Apply your selection to add the element to the table.
+1. Apply your selection to add the element to the table.

 ## Usage